Lyon

 Overview of Lyon

-The city of Lyon is beautifully located where the north and south meet in France and where the rivers Rhône and Saône have their confluence.
+Lyon is beautifully located city where the north and south meet in France and where the rivers Rhône and Saône have their confluence.
 It is considered one of France’s top places of gastronomy, and there are a lot of heritage and modern sights to enjoy between the meals.

 Lyon is one of France’s largest cities, and it has always been significant in the area and under the rule of Gauls, Romans, Germans and Burgundians before becoming part of France.
 Throughout time, the many different cultures have left their mark on the city, and you can still see remains from the time as Ludugnum in the Roman Empire.